-Source: Italian Treasury Department, as of 23/05/2018.
+Source: Italian Treasury Department, as of 05/23/2018.
 Weighted-average maturity of government debt, January 1982 - March 2018.
 Data are yearly through 1991 and monthly thereafter.

-The new 10-year notes replaced a June 2008 bond carrying a 5.1% rate.^{xxvi} Italy's debt continues becoming cheaper-an observance overlooked by many.
+The new 10-year notes replaced a June 2008 bond carrying a 5.1% rate. xxvi Italy's debt continues becoming cheaper-an observance overlooked by many.

 We suspect the source of investors seeing Italy's debt incorrectly is because they use a misguided measure of risk.
 In bond markets, investors weigh risk in one area by comparing yields to a benchmark widely seen as risk-free.
 In Italy's situation, most benchmark to German bund yields-becoming alarmed as the spread reached its widest level in five years.
 This might seem logical, since both are European, and many cast Germany as Europe's strong nation.
 But there are problems.
 For one, Germany is cutting debt, reducing long-term yields and distorting the comparison.
-Moreover, since both nations use the euro, benchmarking Italian bonds to German bunds ignores currency flows.
-An investor fearing that Italy will destroy the euro is not likely to use another euro nation as a safe haven.
-Instead, they would likely turn to the US dollar, as is the xxiv Source: Italian Treasury Department, as of 11/07/2018.
+Moreover, since both xxiv Source: Italian Treasury Department, as of 07/11/2018.